forestgrape/coronavirus/stability.md

-## Intrinsic Decay Mechanisms
+## Decay Mechanisms

-> ##### Intrinsic Decay
-> Intrinsic decay occurs even without special extern influences.
-It can be modified by extern factors such as temperature.
+Coronavirus virions are composed of three classes of building blocks: RNA, Proteins and a lipid envelope.
+Each class of these building blocks is subject to decay.
+From the outside accessible is only the envelope and the spikes.

 ### RNA Decay
+#### Factors influencing RNA Decay
+* Temperature
+* UV light

+#### Possible Changes
-RNA is unstable and decays (unless stored at freezing cold temperatures).
+* RNA mutates (unless stored at freezing cold temperatures).
+* Secondary Structure change
+* RNA cleavage

 ### Protein Decay
+#### Factors influencing Protein Decay
-The proteins especially the spike proteins are subject to decay especially at temperatures above 45 degree.
+* Temperature: The proteins especially the spike proteins are subject to decay especially at temperatures above 45 degree.
+* Biochemicals
+  * Other Proteins: Other proteins can bind and/or induce conformational changes.
+  * Neutralizing Antibodies

+#### Possible Changes
+* Structural changes: The functionality of proteins depends on how the protein is folded.
+* Spike Protein
+  * Protein cleavage
+  * Releasing spring loaded energy.

 ### Lipid Envelope Decay
+#### Factors influencing Protein Decay
-The lipid envelope looses stability.
+* Temperature: The lipid envelope looses stability and becomes more permeable at higher temperatures.
+* Osmotic Pressure: can explode the envelope
+* Biochemicals: E.g. soap

-## Extrinsic Decay Mechanisms
+## Decay Factors

-> ##### Extrinsic Decay
-> Extrinsic decay is induced by extern environmental factors.

 ### Evaporation and Condensation
 Evaporation and condensation affect the concentration of chemical and biological substances.
-Which can yield clumping or [osmotic pressures](#osmotic-pressure).
+Which can result in [osmotic pressure](#osmotic-pressure) and concentration changes of [biochemicals](#biochemicals).

 ### Osmotic Pressure
 Droplets of any size in the air or on surfaces are subject to evaporation and condensation.
 The induced concentration changes of salts and proteins yield osmotic forces.